 It’s hard.
 Your to-do list feels never-ending, and getting it all in is challenging.

-Here are some fun ways I get my self-care during the day:
+Here are some of my options for self-care during the day:

 - Drinking coffee with cocoa sprinkled in or whipped cream on top (can you tell I’m writing this in the morning?)